Brunch in Notting Hill: 15 of the best places for your mid morning meal

 Granger & Co

-What: Affable Aussie restaurateur and writer Bill Granger is beloved of brunching hipsters from Sydney to Hawaii.
-And no wonder: his Granger & Co's serve ultra-healthy, modern and colourful food that avoids worthiness.
-Ricotta hotcakes come with banana and honeycomb butter; sweetcorn fritters with tomato, spinach and bacon.
-Sip on-trend juices such as cold-pressed green apple, cucumber, ginger, silver beet and chia seeds, or proper cocktails.
+What: Affable Aussie restaurateur and writer Bill Granger is beloved of brunching hipsters from Sydney to Hawaii, London, and back again.
+And no wonder: his Granger & Co restaurants serve ultra-healthy, modern and colourful food that also feels super indulgent.
+Ricotta hotcakes are a fan favourite, but the other classics like the ‘Fresh Aussie’ with hot smoked chalkstream trout, eggs, avocado and furikake are standout choices too.
+Sip on-trend juices such as cold-pressed cucumber and green apple, peruse the cocktails, or try out ferments and house sodas.

 Where: 175 Westbourne Grove, W11 2SB